LucasDuarteInacio/LucasDuarteInacio/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋😄

-- 🚀 I’m currently working at [CI&T](https://ciandt.com/br/pt-br/home)
+- 🚀 I’m currently working at [ACT Digital](https://actdigital.com/pt)
-- 💻 Java❤️ , Grails, Node, Angular, ReactJS, Typescript
+- 💻 Java❤️ , Node, Angular, React, React Native
 - ✨ Learning is continuous and there will always be a next level

  <div>